jay-joshy/allergyguide/content/topics/hypersensitivity/misc/venom.md

 > We have prescribed an epinephrine autoinjector and discussed its use
 > Venom immunotherapy (VIT) is indicated in the setting of anaphylaxis and skin or sIgE evidence of sensitization, and can reduce the risk of a systemic reaction to around 5% once maintenance dosing is achieved

+SC injections tips
+always confirm vial and dose with patients relax arm, pinch some don't aspirate, some do ice after might be nice

 </div>